ANCL/UAV_DOBIBS/README.md

 ### Running the SITL/jMAVSim Simulation

-1. The convenience "Make target" will compile the POSIX target build and start the jMAVSim simultaneously:
+1. In order to compile the PX4 code for SITL and and start jMAVSim:

 ```make posix_sitl_custom jmavsim```